jatupan1989/boomjum1989/FAQ.md

     * [edition.cnn.com](http://www.diffchecker.com/jxpdhmit)
     * [nbcpolitics.nbcnews.com](http://www.diffchecker.com/wep03p6r).

-Using out of the box settings for AdBlock and HTTP Switchbox.
-Using settings suggested by EFF for AdBlock Plus.
+Using out of the box settings for *AdBlock* and *HTTP Switchboard*.
+Using settings suggested by EFF for *AdBlock Plus*.
+Note that with *HTTP Switchboard, the user does not need to explicitly change the cookie settings in chromium/chrome, if cookies are blacklisted for a domain, any outbound cookie will be removed if they are blacklisted, regardless of chromium/chrome owns settings.

 #### In the top left of the matrix, what is "other"?
 So far, here is what I found: